 Like certain other states, Tennessee also has a sales tax holiday that exempts the tax for clothing and school supplies that cost $100 or less, and for computers and tablets that cost $1500 or less.
 The tax holiday falls on the last weekend in July (Friday-Sunday).

 A sales tax nexus is a legal way of stating that a business has a significant enough presence within a state, that the state can require them to collect and remit sales tax on behalf of their customers.
-Traditionally this has been only a physical presence, but as of 2017 that is changing.
+Traditionally this has been only a physical presence, but as of 2017 that changed.
 The types of physical presence that constitute nexus include:

 The state will also determine that out of state sellers have economic nexus if they make more than $500,000 in sales to customers located in Tennessee, even if they have no physical presence as defined by the state.
-This rule is new for 2017, and more information can be found here.
+This rule was new for 2017, and more information can be found here.

 Amazon sellers who use Fulfillment by Amazon (FBA) will particularly want to note the first element in the list above, because FBA does have several warehouses in Tennessee.
 Your use of FBA may create a sales tax nexus for your business regardless of the amount of sales you make within the state.